kwslavens/flame/README.md

 The default search setting is to search through all your apps and bookmarks.
 If you want to search using specific search engine, you need to type your search query with selected prefix.
 For example, to search for "what is docker" using google search you would type: `/g what is docker`.

-For list of supported search engines, shortcuts and more about searching functionality visit [project wiki](https://github.com/pawelmalak/flame/wiki/Search-bar).
+For list of supported search engines, shortcuts and more about searching functionality visit the original [Flame project wiki](https://github.com/pawelmalak/flame/wiki/Search-bar).

 ### Setting up weather module

 1. Obtain API Key from [Weather API](https://www.weatherapi.com/pricing.aspx).
    > Free plan allows for 1M calls per month.
-Flame is making less then 3K API calls per month.
+Dragons Flame is making less then 3K API calls per month.
 2. Get lat/long for your location.
 You can get them from [latlong.net](https://www.latlong.net/convert-address-to-lat-long.html).
 3. Enter and save data.
 Weather widget will now update and should be visible on Home page.